Kuala Lumpur League

 Kuala Lumpur League is a state level football league held in Kuala Lumpur.
-The league is managed by football authority in Kuala Lumpur, the KLFA.
-It is the fifth-tier football league in Malaysia.
+The league is managed by the KLFA.
+It is the fourth to sixth tier football league in Malaysia.
+Fourth tier is part of the Malaysia A3 Community League.
 Teams are also eligible to compete in the Malaysia FA Cup.

 The league has a hierarchical format with promotion and relegation between different divisions.
-Starting from 2018, promotion to the newly established fourth-tier league called Malaysia M4 League is also possible.
+Starting from 2018, promotion to the newly established fourth-tier Malaysia M4 League was also possible.